Two-link robot: traveling in shortest path between two configurations (no obstacle)

 ylim([-(l1+l2),(l1+l2)])

-The followings are functions we use in this demo (comes from the two_links_motion.mlx).
+from the two_links_motion.mlx).
 These functions can come handy in your project.

 Forward Kinematics to plot a configuration